0xmonas/onchan/README.md

-<<<<<<< HEAD
-# Blockchain-Based Social Media Platform
+# Onchan: Blockchain-Based Social Media Platform

-This project is a decentralized social media platform built on the Ethereum blockchain using Next.js and ethers.js.
+Onchan is a decentralized social media platform built on the Ethereum blockchain, offering a unique blend of traditional social networking features with blockchain technology.

 ## Features